 The San Juan Pueblo officially returned to its pre-Spanish name of Ohkay Owingeh in November 2005.

 In addition to the church that sits on the former mission site, the historic pueblo consists of parallel blocks of one- and two-story adobe houses and rectangular ceremonial kivas.
 Today, San Juan Bautista Parish is an active Catholic parish that continues its ministry in the pueblo and the surrounding community and has choirs that sing in Tewa and Spanish.
 Ohkay Owingeh Pueblo welcomes visitors, offering lodging at the Ohkay Casino Resort and a chance to see Pueblo arts and crafts.
 Nearby is the National Historic Landmark of San Gabriel de Yunque-Ouingue, but there are no remains of the pueblo today.

-Also of note is the Oke Owinge Arts and Crafts Cooperative, a well-known arts center that showcases local artisans.
-A replica of Mission San Miguel is located in Española, New Mexico, south of Ohkay Owingeh, that serves as the Misión Museum in the Plaza de Española can also help orient visitors to the Spanish history of the area.
+Also of note is the Oke Owinge Arts and Crafts Cooperative, a well-known art center that showcases local artisans.
+A replica of Mission San Miguel is located in Española, New Mexico, south of Ohkay Owingeh, which serves as the Misión Museum in the Plaza de Española and can also help orient visitors to the Spanish history of the area.

-The Ohkay Owingeh Pueblo is located four miles four miles northeast of Española, New Mexico, off NM 68.
+The Ohkay Owingeh Pueblo is located four miles northeast of Española, New Mexico, off NM 68.
 The Pueblo can be visited daily from dawn to dusk.
-No cameras, recording or sketches are allowed.
+No cameras, recordings, or sketches are allowed.